 A common test is a biochemistry profile, which will check many different factors including blood glucose (checking for evidence of diabetes, liver dysfunction and other diseases), blood urea nitrogen (BUN) and creatinine (both indicators primarily of kidney/renal health), blood protein levels (where abnormalities could indicate inflammation, liver dysfunction, or even certain cancers), and specific liver enzymes (indicating a range of different problems with the liver).

 The most common hematology test is the Complete Blood Cell Count (CBC), which looks at red blood cells, white blood cells, and platelets.
 It can help the veterinary team detect conditions like anemia and leukemia, and can detect inflammation, blood clotting concerns, and possible infections.

-- When disease is detected early, it often improves the cost you’ll have to spend to get the condition under control and maintain it over time.
+- Detecting disease early often managing it faster, thereby lessening the discomfort for your pet.
+When disease is detected early, it decreases the cost to get the condition under control and maintain it over time.

 - Zoetis Technical Bulletin June 2014, Lavan, Robert et al. Pet Wellness Report: Feline Health Risk Assessment.

 - A Pet Owner’s Guide to Preventive Testing.
 Abaxis.